-Estimated graduate starting salary: £20,000 - £25,000Typical salary after training: £30,000 - £50,000+Accountancy Graduate JobsEvery business, whether they are a huge multinational or a small enterprise, needs an accountant.
+Estimated graduate starting salary: £20,000 - £32,000Typical salary after training: £35,000 - £50,000+Accountancy Graduate JobsEvery business, whether they are a huge multinational or a small enterprise, needs an accountant.
 Generally accountants offer financial advice to clients by managing cash flow and monitoring profit and loss, but this is increasingly joined by the supply of financial information that could influence the strategic development of organisations.
 The Accountancy sector is modern and fast-moving.
 It uses the latest technology and attracts some of the most motivated and intelligent graduates from a wide variety of degree backgrounds.Globally, the accountancy sector is dominated by the "Big Four" accountancy firms - PriceWaterhouseCoopers, Ernst & Young, KPMG and Deloitte & Touche - and their thirst for new talent is a year-round strategy.
 The "Big Four" have extensive networks in the UK and they dominate the graduate recruitment market.
-Nearly 10 percent of all graduates choose a career in accountancy, and a vast majority of them go into audit departments within the Big Four.
+More than 14% percent of all graduates vacancies are within accountancy roles, and a vast majority of them being within the Big Four.

 © Graduate Recruitment Bureau